pedromassango/IBackdrop/README.md

 ### TODO

-- [x] Handle Device Orientantion Changes (you can set it in your manifest's activity tag)
+- [x] Handle Device Orientation Changes (you can set it in your manifest's activity tag)
 - [x] Call Toolbar via XML (by reference)
 - [ ] Set a Front View Header (optional)
-- [ ] set Inative state to front layer when the back layer is visible (grey the layer)
+- [ ] set Inactive state to front layer when the back layer is visible (grey the layer)